Stoozy/CS313-EC/P5/README.md

             // for every letter
             // check if it has any subtree
             // if it does, that means the letter leads to a word,
-            // then add it to the prefix and call print recursively for(int i=0; i<26; ++i){
+            // then add it to the prefix and call _ends_with recursively for(int i=0; i<26; ++i){
                 if(root->children[i] != nullptr){
                     std::string new_prefix = prefix + (char) (97 + i);